dcwestra/MMM-CrumblCOTW/README.md

 # MMM-CrumblCOTW

-MagicMirror Module: Crumbl Cookies Flavor of the Week
+MagicMirror Module: Crumbl Cookies of the Week

 MMM-CrumblCOTW is a MagicMirror module that displays Crumbl Cookies' weekly rotating flavors.
 The module fetches data directly from Crumbl Cookies' website and presents the flavors in either a carousel or list format.